LedgerDomain/did-webplus/README.md

 To this end, a couple of "witnessing" schemes are presented.
 A parallel consideration is the "scope of truth" for the witnessed DID document updates, i.e. the breadth of agreement on which DID document updates are considered valid.

 ### Verifiable Data Gateway (VDG)

+Here are [instructions](did-webplus-vdg/README.md) on how to spin up the VDG service in a dockerized environment and run tests against it.

 A Verifiable Data Gateway is meant to be a realtime replica of potentially many VDRs.
 A VDG retrieves, verifies, and stores all DID microledgers within some scope of interest.
 This scope could be, for example, all VDRs operating within a certain industry subject to strict long-term audit regulations.
 A VDG can also service DID resolution requests on behalf of users that choose to trust it.
 A VDG serves several purposes:
 -   A VDG is a long-term backup of all DID microledgers within the scope of interest, thereby meeting the need for long-term non-repudiability and resolvability.
 A VDG is meant to be a highly available and robust service, and therefore be a bulwhark against VDR service outages.